x768/tinycity/README.md

 You can choose "Micropolis" ruleset which like SNES version of SimCity® and "TinyCity" ruleset which based on SimCity but diffecent.

-## How to play

-Open tinycity.html in your browser such as Firefox, Chrome or Safari.
+TinyCity works in your browser such as Firefox, Chrome or Safari.

-Help file (docs/help.en.html) not translated yet.
+Or download local PC and open index.html.

 # TinyCityとは